Zahir-Khan/LiFi-Proof-of-Concept/README.md

 ## How-To Software
   * Load both programs onto two Arduino Uno boards.
   * Open the CLI and set the baud rate to 115200.
-  * Input a string into the sender CLI, reciever should start getting in the characters.
+  * Input a string into the sender CLI, reciever should start printing out the characters.
 ##### Notes
-  * Detection thershold is set to 300 - Must experiment to find a good value
+  * Detection thershold is set to 300 - Value changes for LED type used.

 ## Data Frame
 <img src="images/Data_frame.jpg" alt="LiFi-Data-Frame" width="400" align="center"/>